abolfazljalil2003/RARS-for-RISC-V/installation_guide/Linux/README.md

+# RARS Installation and Usage Guide for Linux

 Make sure you have Java 8 or higher installed on your system.
 To verify if Java is installed, run the following command:
 ```bash